 - Architecture Club

 - Business Club

+- Crusade For Christ Club

 - International Club

 - MEChA

-- Punk Rock Club

-- Pool Club
+- MESA Club

 - RotarAct Club

 Every club is a part of ASCOD, which meets regularly to discuss activities, projects and problems pertaining to its members.
-Students will an opportunity to learn more about staring their own student club or joining an existing one by participating in Club Rush Week, which occurs at the beginning of each semester.
-For more information, please visit the Student Activities Office located in the Hilb Student Center or call (760) 776-0110.
+Students will have an opportunity to learn more about starting their own student club or joining an existing one by participating in Club Rush Week, which occurs at the beginning of each semester.
+For more information, please visit the Student Activities Office located in the Hilb Student Center or call (760) 862-1317.